 Standard Rationale and elaboration

 R105 Declarations of interests Mandatory

 Report any present or past affiliations or other involvement in any organization or entity with an interest in the review's findings that might lead to a real or perceived conflict of interest.
 The nature and extent of the affiliation or involvement (whether financial or non- financial) should be described.
+Potential conflicts of interest can also arise from non-financial sources including academic competition and affiliations with professional bodies or learned societies.
 An additional consideration for authors of systematic reviews is the declaration of involvement in studies that were included in the review.
 See Handbook 2.6